Author Archives: Mary

 The potty training of kids involves a psychological part where they love to imitate their parents.
 The potty training pants from Gerber are designed like big kid pants, thus is quite ideal for your daughter who will like to imitate her big sister by wearing them.
 These pants are the perfect choice for potty training and should be used when your kid starts showing control of her bladder and bowel movements.

 These training pants are made of 100 percent cotton and come fitted with an absorbent interlining.
 The soft elastic waistband allows for easy removal and provides increased comfort to the waist.
 These pants are quite durable and you can use them multiple times as they are washable and just require a machine wash and tumble dry to make them ready for reuse.
-Gerber Little Girls’ 4 Pack Training Pants are available in three sizes and two color variants.
-These training pants are available in the price range of $12.75 to $20.95
+Gerber Little Girls' 4 Pack Training Pants are available in a variety of sizes and color patterns.

 Gerber Little Boys' 4 Pack Training Pants – Blue are designed to train toddlers into noticing the discomfort of wet pants.
 As these pants are very light and soft to the skin, they are perfect for transitioning from diapers to potty training pants.